coopiteasy/cie-custom/bees_custom/README.rst

 * label default_code as product location in product info screen
 * add consignment taxes in product info screen
 * request label printing button in product info screen
+* write in pos.order.note that an email was sent

 **Table of contents**